 39 Nikis St, Plaka

 Commemorating the history of the Jewish population of Greece, which grew to one of the biggest in Europe by the start of the 20th century.
-The Jewish Museum of Greece displays personal effects, jewellery, documents and synagogue items detailing the history and daily lives of the Jews of Greece, including their participation in wars and rebellion.
-Excavations on Delos have revealed a 2nd-century BC synagogue, but Jewish numbers swelled in the 15th century and beyond, with persecuted Sephardim Jews finding refuge in Greece (especially Thessaloniki).
+The Jewish Museum of Greece displays personal possessions, jewellery, documents and synagogue items detailing the history and daily lives of the Jews of Greece.
+Excavations on Delos have revealed ancient synagogue, but Jewish numbers swelled in the 15th century and beyond, with persecuted Sephardim Jews finding refuge in Greece (especially Thessaloniki).
 Having risen to more than 100,000, the Jewish community lost a staggering 87% of its population during the Nazi occupation of Greece.

 Museum of Greek Folk Musical Instruments